 The William Lowell Putnam Mathematical Competition is administered by the Mathematical Association of America .
-Held the first Saturday in December, the exam is designed to test originality and technical competence in formal theories from various disciplines of undergraduate mathematics.
+In usual years it is held the first Saturday in December, the exam is designed to test originality and technical competence in formal theories from various disciplines of undergraduate mathematics.
 For a more detailed description, please click here.
 For the prize structure please click here.

 However, becasue of COVID-19, the 81st Putnam Competition, originally scheduled for Fall 2020, will be postponed to Feb.
 20, 2021.
 The Virginia Tech Regional Mathematics Contest, which usually serves as a "mini Putnam" is also being postponed, maybe the 42nd Contest will take place next Spring (2021).